OpenFn/gen/README.md

 # Apollo Server

-Apollo is OpenFn's knowledge, AI and data platform, provided services to support the OpenFn toolchain.
+Apollo is OpenFn's knowledge, AI and data platform, providing services to support the OpenFn toolchain.

 Apollo is known as the God of (among other things) truth, prophecy and oracles.